-If you’re struggling to meet debt payments and cashflow is suffering, don’t panic!
-There are a number of options available to help turnaround the business if it is financial trouble.
+Given the recent Covid-19 pandemic it is possible that you’re struggling to meet debt payments and cash flow is suffering.
+However, don’t panic!
+There are a number of options available to help turnaround the business if it is in financial trouble.

 See here for more tips on cutting costs.